microsoft/vscode-docs/docs/java/java-container.md

 ## Push your image to Docker Hub

-You can deploy your Ddocker image to Azure from either a public or private container registry.
+You can deploy your Docker image to Azure from either a public or private container registry.
 In this tutorial, we will use Docker Hub.
 If you do not have a Docker Hub account, create one from [Docker Hub](https://hub.docker.com/)

 The first time you expand the Docker Hub node in Docker Explorer, you'll be prompted to log into your Docker Hub account.